skoude/skoude.github.io/_posts/2015-07-08-Using-dynamic-inventory.markdown

 *  Know the Openstack API Endpoint url for Identity -service.
 From Dashboard goto `Access & Security` and `API Access`
 *  You need to know how to download openstack RC-file (more info [OpenstackRC documentation](http://docs.openstack.org/cli-reference/content/cli_openrc.html) )

+## Configuring and testing dynamic inventory

-First thing you need to do is download the openstack.py -script and then edit the openstack.yml -file.
+First thing you need to do is to download the `openstack.py` -script and then edit the `openstack.yml` -file.
 You can just clone the repo from [Dynamic inventory file for openstack](https://github.com/lukaspustina/dynamic-inventory-for-ansible-with-openstack)

-  Then edit the openstack.yml -file.
-Mine looks like this:
+ openstack.yml:

-{% highlight yml %}
+{% highlight bash%}
 clouds:
   devstack:
     auth: